 Food trucks every night!

-These are the main Outdoor Venues: The Theatre Bar, (One Fringe Place - Corner of Gibbs & Main Streets) for the entire Fringe; and Parcel 5 (next to 1 East Ave) on Saturday, Sept.
-25. See the map for details.
+These are the main Outdoor Venues: The Spiegelgarden (One Fringe Place - Corner of Gibbs & Main Streets) for the entire Fringe; Parcel 5 (next to One East Ave) on Friday, Sept.
+15 , Saturday, Sept.
+16, Friday, Sept.
+22 and Saturday, Sept.
+23; and Dr. Martin Luther King, Jr. Park on Saturday, Sept.
+23 during the day.
+See the map for details.

 Hotels & Lodging

-See our Accommodations page for great hotel options, including special rates from our hotel partners.
+See our Accommodations page for great hotel options, including special rates from our hotel partner.

 The Fringe is held in Downtown Rochester’s East End.
 Most venues are within walking distance of each other, which allows for one-time parking.
 The Fringe recommends one of the many surface lots and parking garages located near One Fringe Place at the corner of Main & Gibbs Streets.
 Click here for the Fringe map.
 Detailed parking information can be found by visiting our parking page.